0xSector/Leads-List--Streamlit-App/README.md

 This is an example streamlit app.
 It displays on-chain user behavior and presents the data in tabular format.

-This is a forked query of a private app created for a client.
+This is a forked repo of a private app created for a client.
 All data has been adjusted to protect the original data.